mac-comp240/hw5_dynamic-arrays/README.md

 ### Step 6: Identify the inefficient function

-For this part of the assignment, please create a plain text file named `report.txt`, and submit it as part of your GitHub repository.
+For this part of the assignment, you will write a short report in `TURNIN.md`.

 In `main`, we use a function from `time.h` called `clock()` to give a system wall clock time.
 We capture the time before and after a section of code,